Grozny: Soviet regional capital

 In 1944, the entire population of Chechens and Ingush was deported after being falsely accused of collaborating with advancing armed forces of Nazi Germany.
 Large numbers of people who were not deemed fit for transport were "liquidated" on the spot, and the adverse situation with transport and the stay in Siberia caused many deaths as well.
 According to internal NKVD data, a total of 144,704 died in 1944–1948 alone (death rate of 23.5% per all groups).
 Authors such as Alexander Nekrich, John Dunlop and Moshe Gammer, based on census data from the period estimate a death toll of about 170,000–200,000 among Chechens alone, thus ranging from over a third of the total Chechen population that was deported to nearly half dying during those four years (rates for other groups for those four years hover around 20%).
 All traces of them in the city, including books and graveyards, were destroyed by the NKVD troops.
-The act was recognized by the European Parliament as an act of genocide in 2004.
+The act was recognised by the European Parliament as an act of genocide in 2004.

 Grozny became the administrative centre of Grozny Oblast of the Russian SFSR, and the city at the time was again wholly Russian.
 In 1957, the Chechen-Ingush ASSR was restored, and the Chechens were allowed to return.
 The return of the Chechens to Grozny, which had been lacking of Nakh for thirteen years, would cause massive disruptions to the social, economic and political systems of what had been a Russian city for the period until their return.
 This caused a self-feeding cycle of ethnic conflict between the two groups, both believing the other's presence in the city was illegitimate.
 Once again migration of non-Russians into Grozny continued whilst the ethnic Russian population, in turn, moved to other parts of the USSR, notably the Baltic states, after inter-ethnic conflict broke out briefly in 1958.